Agoric/documentation/main/ertp/guide/purses-and-payments.md

 There are different kinds of digital assets:
 - Currency-like, such as our imaginary Quatloos.
 - Goods-like, such as theater tickets or magic weapons for use in a game.
-- Abstract rights, such as authorization to participate in a particular contract.
+- Abstract rights, such as participation in a particular contract.

 In ERTP, digital assets always exist in either a `purse` or a `payment`:
 - **`purse`**: Holds